oracle/coherence-operator/operator/src/main/helm/coherence-operator/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-We also need to remove the internal config map in targetNamespaces, which is `{ default }` by default.
+We also need to remove the internal secret in targetNamespaces, which is `{ default }` by default.

 ```
-$ kubectl delete configmap coherence-internal-config
+$ kubectl delete secret coherence-monitoring-config
 ```

 ## Configuration